The University of Florida homepage serves as the official source of emergency information and will be updated as necessary during an incident.

 Instructions on how to subscribe, update, or opt-out of this service can be read here.

-UF Alerts are automatically sent to active ufl.edu email accounts of students, faculty and staff without the need to register.
+Emergency Notifications and Timely Warnings are automatically sent to active ufl.edu email accounts of students, faculty, and staff without the need to register.

 The email listserv archives are available below: